Is A Shiraz A Sweet Wine

 As a fan of Shiraz, I find that its bold and robust nature makes it a wonderful pairing for hearty dishes such as grilled meats, stews, and aged cheeses.
 The wine’s complex flavor profile and balanced acidity can complement a wide range of culinary experiences.

-See also How Much Is 750 Ml Of Wine
+See also What Is Distilled Wine Called

 My Personal Take